 Skills in Demand

-When there aren't enough people with the specialist skills needed to do a particular kind of work, this is known as a 'skill in demand'.
+When not enough people have the skills to do a particular job, that skill is called a "skill in demand".

-For example, if a chemical engineering firm has four jobs available for chemical engineers, but only two qualified chemical engineers apply for those jobs, the other two jobs have to stay vacant, no matter how many other people apply.
+For example, if an engineering firm has four jobs available, but only two qualified engineers apply, the other two jobs have to stay vacant, no matter how many other people apply.

-There are lots of reasons why some skills are in demand, including:
+There are lots of reasons for skills in demand, including:

 - A lack of skilled people in a particular place

 - Perceptions of certain work as unappealing

 - A lack of investment in training